farjana1111/Customer_Segmentation_Using-_Data-Analytics/README.md

-Customer Segmentation Using Big Data Analytics
+Customer Segmentation Using Data Analytics
 ## Project Overview

 This project focuses on leveraging big data analytics techniques to segment customers based on purchasing behavior and transactional patterns.
 By analyzing large-scale customer datasets, meaningful groups were identified using data-driven clustering techniques.